msg-systems/coreferee/README.md

 -  Fixing of minor issues in all three rule-sets
 -  Regeneration of all models
 -  Improvement of the Polish examples in [section 1.4.1](#covered-relevant-linguistic-features) to make them more pragmatically correct - many thanks to Małgorzata Styś for her valuable advice on this.

+<a id="version-111"></a>
+##### 6.4 Version 1.1.1

+- Changed the dependencies to allow Coreferee to run on the Apple M1 chipset
+- Sorted out a problem with the version numbering
+- Improved some of the tests

 <a id="open-issues"></a>
 ### 7. Open issues / requests for assistance